 Hearty, and stick-to-your-ribs, this Slow Cooker Beef & Noodles is a cinch to make!

 This is one of those recipes that remind me of home.
-It’s not necessarily a dish we had often, but it was a memorable dish when my grandma or mom made it!
-Occasionally, I make the noodles from scratch like my grandma and mom do … and other times, I just buy them frozen! 😉
+It’s not necessarily a dish we often had, but it was a memorable dish when my grandma or mom made it!
+Occasionally, I make the noodles from scratch like my grandma and mom do … and other times, I buy them frozen.

 Although my grandma and mom didn’t make their Beef and Noodles in the slow cooker, it’s my preferred method.
 I usually start the beef the night before so it’s nice and tender in the morning.
 I quickly shred it and add in some additional beef broth before going about my day.
 Then, about an hour before mealtime, I add the noodles.
 It really is that easy and you won’t believe how rich and flavorful this dish is until you try it!!